How concussion affects your brain

 Concussion and other head injuries produce neurological roadblocks that disrupt healthy flow of electrical energy in the synaptic connections and neural pathways of your brain.
-This may cause many cognitive problems, including brain fog, headaches, disorientation and forgetfulness.
+This can cause many cognitive problems, including brain fog, headaches, disorientation and forgetfulness.
 Other common symptoms include low energy and poor sleep, which turn daily life into a struggle.

 Health care providers trained in the latest concussion treatment methods take a different approach.
 First, they know that CT and MRI scans only show gross structural changes and miss up to 75% of brain injuries that occur at the microscopic level.
 Fortunately, there are more sensitive tests, such as EEG, Brain Maps and SPECT, that provide better assessment for concussion and other brain injuries.